Marcus Smart injury update: Celtics guard hoping to play in Game 4 | FOX Sports Asia

 Smart, 25, finished the regular season averaging 8.9 points, 2.9 rebounds and four assists.
 He shot 42.2 percent from the field and 36.4 percent from 3-point range.

-Milwaukee, holding a 2-1 series lead, is slated to visit Boston at 7 p.m.
-ET Monday.
+Milwaukee, holding a 2-1 series lead, is slated to host Boston at 8 p.m.
+ET Wednesday.